foohasmallya/tfx/docs/guide/schemagen.md

-# The SchemaGen TFX Pipeline Component
+# The SchemaGen Component

-Some TFX components use a description of your input data called a *schema*.
+Some TFX components use a description of your input data.
+This description is called a *schema*.
 The schema is an instance of
 [schema.proto](
 https://github.com/tensorflow/metadata/blob/master/tensorflow_metadata/proto/v0/schema.proto).
+It can specify:
+*   Data types for feature values
+*   Whether or not a feature has to be present in all examples
+*   Allowed value ranges and some other properties too

-It can specify data types for feature values, whether a feature has to be present in all examples, allowed value ranges, and other properties.
-A SchemaGen pipeline component will automatically generate a schema by inferring types, categories, and ranges from the training data.
+In a typical TFX pipeline, SchemaGen generates a schema which is consumed by the other pipeline components.
+A SchemaGen component automatically generates a schema by inferring types, categories, and ranges from the training data.
+The auto-generated schema is best-effort and only tries to infer basic properties of the data.
+It is expected that developers review and modify it as needed.

-* Consumes: statistics from an StatisticsGen component
+* Consumes: Statistics from a StatisticsGen component
 * Emits: Data schema proto

 Here's an excerpt from a schema proto: